jsphwllng/jsphwllng.github.io/cv.md

 Overhauled infrastructure within the platform team, introducing numerous workflows to the deployment process to ensure a consistent, DRY, and high-quality development environment.

-Researched and implemented cost-saving measures on AWS, resulting in over $50,000 of annual savings.
+Researched and implemented cost-saving measures on AWS, resulting in $60,000  annual savings.

 Extensive experience with incident management, on-call duties, cost-saving initiatives, infrastructure design, and handling customer-related issues.